-- Bump caps are worn in restricted spaces where there is the potential for head injury due to low structures (e.g. timber beams in lofts, pipework in ducts). - Dust masks (FFP3), gloves, goggles and disposable coveralls are worn if there is a risk of significant exposure to insulation fibres. - Care is taken when accessing lofts / attics to prevent falls through ceilings.
+- Bump caps are worn in restricted spaces where there is the potential for head injury due to low structures (e.g. timber beams in lofts, pipework in ducts). - Suitable respiratory protective equipment (RPE FFP3), gloves, goggles and disposable coveralls are worn if there is a risk of significant exposure to insulation fibres. - Care is taken when accessing lofts / attics to prevent falls through ceilings.
 Access is only permitted in areas that are either boarded over or where crawling boards are supplied and available for use to bridge across joists. - Torches are used when inspecting unlit restricted spaces.